alexbrown10/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

-This tutorial provides a real-world example of how to configure a ConfigMap using a Redis cache.
+This tutorial will walk you through how to configure a Kubernetes ConfigMap using a Redis cache.

 {{% alert title="What is Redis?" color="info" %}}